RomanSebranek/admpwd-e-docs/articles/Guides/Operations/HowTo/Managed-Domain-Accounts.md

 Configuration above says:
 * Manage password on user accounts found in container `OU=MyManagedAccounts,DC=ad,DC=mydomain,DC=com`
-* For each account found, change password every 30 days (720 hours)
+* For each account found, change password every 60 days (86400 minutes)
 * When generating password, generape password 12 chars long, that contains Large and Small character, Numbers, and Special Characters
 * Encrypt the password in AD using encryption key with ID=1
 * Do not maintain password history